 - The Writing Supplement (short answer): Please briefly elaborate on one of your extracurricular activities or work experiences.

 - Official high school transcript

 - Standardized Test Results: SAT or ACT with Writing (SAT code: 1871 / ACT code: 4036)

-- Official results of the TOEFL or IELTS, if applicable*
+- Official results of the TOEFL, IELTS, or PTE Academic if applicable*

 - A completed College Scholarship Service (CSS) Profile, if applicable**

 - $50 Application Fee (Note: Fee waivers may be available for eligible students.
 These requests should be submitted to the student's admissions officer by one of their teachers or counselors.)

 *Applicants whose first language and language of instruction is not English are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS), or the Pearson Test of English Academic (PTE Academic).
 A minimum score of 100 on the internet-based TOEFL, 230 on the computer-based TOEFL, 7.0 on the IELTS, and 70 on the PTE Academic are recommended.

 **Applicants requesting consideration for need-based financial aid are required to submit the CSS Profile showing their sources of financial support.
 Applicants should contact their admissions counselor for more information.

 - Early Decision I — November 1, 2013